|#StopLiquidLies - Lies Fly Day (October 1-31)||

 You’ll need paintable board or canvases, art supplies, chalk or temporary paint for “wash away art,” and paper and pencils to sketch ideas.

-Have one of your crew members wear a RAZE costume such as the Ciggy Butts, Snuff Can or Orange Man costume during a school or community events.
+Have one of your crew members wear a RAZE costume such as the Ciggy Butts, Snuff Can or Orange Man costume during school or community events.
 Pass out Raze info or info on the health effects of tobacco.
 You can order Ciggy Buttz here: healthedco.com How to count this Commotion: Count one Commotion for each event at which a Raze member wears a costume.

 |RAZE Crew in Mourning||